CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Logic for equipping/unequipping individual items (Gear, Utility, Augments, Consumables).
     - Dynamic stat/ability updates based on equipped items.
 - Integrate combat rules into a basic combat UI/tracker.
-- Develop "Shared Space" with real-time collaboration features (Firebase).
+- Develop "Shared Space" with real-time collaboration features (Firebase) (using "Party" terminology).
 - Populate "Item List" page with actual game items (from rulebook or new data source, potentially shop sheet).
 - Expand Genkit AI integrations:
     - Dynamic NPC dialogue generation.
     - AI-assisted event or NPC detail generation.
     - Persist AI-generated shop item images.
 - Add a bestiary/monster manual section.
-- Implement game rule references or a digital rulebook section.
+- Implement game rule references or a digital rulebook section (current "How to Play" serves this, but could be enhanced).
 - Implement Hunter's Nexus "Session Display Preferences" (toggle tool visibility, compact mode).
-- **Markdown Rendering**: Improve Markdown display on "How to Play" page (tables, lists, inline styles).
+- **Markdown Rendering**: Further improve Markdown display on "How to Play" page if more complex elements (e.g., non-shop tables, nested lists) are desired.
-- Further mobile optimization for all pages (Dice Roller, Card Generator, Events, NPC Generator, Shop, Profile, etc.).
+- Further mobile optimization for all pages.
-- Caching strategies for Google Sheet data to improve performance in production.
+- Caching strategies for Google Sheet data.
-- Address any remaining warnings from the build process (e.g., related to Handlebars, OpenTelemetry if not critical).
+- Address any remaining warnings from the build process.
 - Refine UI/UX across all pages based on testing.